 Additional file 1: Table S1.: Comparison of IHC analysis of CK2α, CK2α, Gli1 expression in mesothelioma tumors.
 Effects of CK2α inhibition or silencing in normal mesothelial LP9 cells.
-Table S2.
 Association analysis of CK2α and Gli1 expression in mesothelioma tumors (p<0.05, Chi-square).
 Table S3.
 Association analysis of CK2α and CK2_ expression in mesothelioma tumors (p<0.05, Chi-square).
 Table S4.
 Association analysis of CK2_ and Gli1 expression in mesothelioma tumors (p>0.05, Chi-square).
 Figure S1.
 (A) Down-regulation of two target genes of the Hh pathway (Gli1 and Ptch1) in LP9 cells, detected by quantitative RT- PCR, after CK2α siRNA treatment.
 (B) Cell proliferation assay after treatment with CX-4945.
 (PDF 49 KB)

 About this article

 Cite this article

 Zhang, S., Yang, YL., Wang, Y. et al. CK2α, over-expressed in human malignant pleural mesothelioma, regulates the Hedgehog signaling pathway in mesothelioma cells.
 J Exp Clin Cancer Res 33, 93 (2014). https://doi.org/10.1186/s13046-014-0093-6